vinaymundada27/Student_Assessment_App/README.md

 # Student_Assessment_App
-A basic and simple Web App for storing students marks records developed using *Django Framework*.
+A basic and simple Web App for storing students marks records along with graphical visualisations developed using *Django Framework*.